15 Behind-the-Scenes Facts About Taxi

 3. "TONY BANTA" STARTED OUT AS "PHIL RYAN."

-The original character Brooks had in mind was an Irish heavyweight named Phil Ryan, but he liked Danza’s audition enough to tailor the part to suit him.
+The original boxer character Brooks had in mind was an Irish heavyweight named Phil Ryan, but he liked Danza’s audition enough to tailor the part to the actor.
 So Phil Ryan became Phil Banta, an Italian middleweight.
 Danza was impressed when three days into rehearsal he got the news that his character’s name had been changed to “Tony” Banta.
-“They must really like me,” he beamed at the time.
+“They must really like me,” he said at the time.
 That little ego boost didn’t last long; producer Ed.
 Weinberger revealed to Danza that they’d changed the name because they had a feeling that he wouldn’t remember to answer to “Phil.”

 4. THE PRODUCERS WANTED JUDD HIRSCH, BUT HIRSCH DIDN'T WANT A SERIES.